Skip to main content

 Appealing against a decision of the Single Resolution Board

-The full appeal process may be found in the Rules of procedure.
+The full appeal process may be found in the Appeal Panel’s Rules of Procedure.

-Prospective appellants should carefully review Article 85(3) SRMR and the Appeal Panel’s Rules of Procedure (in particular Articles 5 and 7) to make sure that the decision of the Board is of a type that is appealable before the Appeal Panel and that the appeal is filed in time:
+Prospective appellants should carefully and thoroughly review Article 85(3) SRMR and the Appeal Panel’s Rules of Procedure (in particular Articles 5 and 7) to make sure that (i) the decision of the Board is of a type that is appealable before the Appeal Panel and that the appeal is filed in time; and (ii) to be aware of required content and specifications of the initial notice of appeal.

 Appealable decisions